 Current requests for proposals for MPCA projects and grant/loan programs.

-See Grants for wood and metal finishing operations page for the posted RFP, application forms, and program details.
+See Diesel on-road truck and transit bus replacement grant for the posted RFP, application forms, and program details.

 MPCA is seeking applications for a Green Chemistry & Engineering internship at a Minnesota facility in summer 2019.